 Do you work with any charities?

-I donate jewelry to community fundraising efforts including silent auctions for cancer research, and Housing Works “Fashion for Action” charity.
+I donate jewellery to community fundraising efforts including silent auctions for cancer research, and Housing Works “Fashion for Action” charity.

 Winding down after a day in the studio is sometimes difficult for a designer, what do you do to help this process?

-When not designing jewelry, I visiting the Whitney Museum of American Art, Metropolitan Museum of Art, and also I enjoy nature in Central Park and at Jones Beach.
+When not designing jewellery, I visiting the Whitney Museum of American Art, Metropolitan Museum of Art, and also I enjoy nature in Central Park and at Jones Beach.